 Paint Pumpkins & Enjoy Yourself

-Whatever you decide to create, art is about taking the plunge and getting started.
-Art can also be a really fun communal project that is perfect for the whole family to work on together.
+Whatever you decide to create, how to paint pumpkins is about taking the plunge and getting started.
+It’s a fun communal project that is perfect for the whole family to work on together.
 What better way is there to celebrate the fall holidays than using art to give pumpkin carving a unique twist?